kjhollen/intro-to-p5.js-strangeloop-2022/README.md

 ```
 [Run example: bouncing line animation](https://editor.p5js.org/kjhollen/sketches/uLuELnQwv)

 **Practice exercise**: Update the example code to have the line bounce off the left side of the canvas, too.
-(Hint: you may also need to add a variable to control the direction or speed of the line)
+(Hint: you may also need to add a variable to control the direction or speed of the line - see [solution](https://editor.p5js.org/kjhollen/sketches/0tXQrIJ5a))

 ## resources / what's next?